yasserben/Chatbot-Project/README.md

 # DeepPavlov Project
-This directory was created to present my semester project that I made in EURECOM and which focuses on the implementation of a chatbot using the DeepPavlov framework
+This repository is intended to present my semester project that I made in [EURECOM](http://www.eurecom.fr/en) with the [Data Science Departement](http://www.eurecom.fr/ds/) and which focuses on the implementation of a chatbot using the DeepPavlov framework

 ## Objectives of the Project